jadikerjadiker/CS50-Final-Project/DESIGN.md

-*Welcome to the Botter Than You DOCS by London Lowmanstone and William Yao*
+*Welcome to the Botter Than You design documentation by London Lowmanstone and William Yao*

 INTRODUCTION
 ============